gterren/cloud_segmentation/README.md

 The generative models include in this repository are:

-Gaussian Mixture Model is GMM_segm.py.
+Gaussian Mixture Model (clustering) is GMM_segm.py.

 K-means Clustering is KMS_segm.py.